Skip to main content

 Is your Polk County property tax assessment too high?

-The median Polk County homeowner pays $2,078/year in property taxes, consuming 3.55% of the median household income of $58,515.
-That is a significant burden - and if your home is overassessed, you are paying even more than you should.
+The median Polk County homeowner pays $1,413/year in property taxes (Census ACS 2024), consuming 2.41% of the median household income of $58,515.
+If your home is assessed above its actual market value, you are paying more than your share.
 Home values in Polk County range from $97,632 (25th percentile) to $273,562 (75th percentile).
 If your assessed value is above what similar homes in your area are actually selling for, that is a sign of overassessment.

 Polk County's effective tax rate of 1.11% ranks #75 of 159 Georgia counties - higher than 53% of GA counties, which makes an accurate assessment even more important.